Yildiraygemuk/MovieRentalAPI/README.md

 <h4>MovieRentalAPI</h4>
-Movie rental API application created in a layered architecture structure in accordance with OOP and SOLID principles and which I make it easy to reach endpoints with swagger.
+I created a movie rental API application, which was created in a layered architecture in accordance with SOLID principles, and which made it easy to reach endpoints with swagger.
 <br></br>
 I used these when creating the project;
 <br></br>